About Mpox (Monkeypox/MPXV)

-Cases of monkeypox have been identified in several non-endemic countries, including Australia and several European countries and the United States.
-We also have a recent cases of monkeypox in Queensland with a change of further and increasing local community transmission.
+In 2022, cases of Mpox were identified in several non-endemic countries, including Australia and several European countries and the United States.
+We also saw limited cases of Mpox in Queensland but there is always a risk of of further and increasing local community transmission.

 It typically begins with influenza-like illness and swelling of the lymph nodes, then progresses to a widespread rash on the face and body.

-Transmission is through skin-to-skin contact with sores and/or scabs and/or bodily fluids from someone with MPXV.
+Transmission is through skin-to-skin contact with sores and/or scabs and/or bodily fluids from someone with Mpox.

-Person-to-person transmission of MPXV can occur in several ways:
+Person-to-person transmission of Mpox can occur in several ways:

-You can reduce your risk of contracting MPXV by:
+You can reduce your risk of contracting Mpox by:

-Something as benign as a pimple could be MPXV.
+Something as benign as a pimple could be Mpox.

 Symptoms include a fever, headache, muscle aches, low energy, swollen lymph nodes and a skin rash or lesions (these are similar to COVID or the flu).